acerv/tox-docker/README.md

 Docker image to run tox with multiple python versions.

 This is an image based on **ubuntu-18.04** with a pre-installed version of **tox**.
-By using the ``TOX_VERSION`` environment variable, it's possible to select the the tool version.
+By using the ``TOX_VERSION`` environment variable, it's possible to select the tool version.

 # Python versions